-What Happens to Your Gmail Accounts If Something Happens to You?
+What Happens to Your Gmail and Google Account(s) If Something Happens to You?

-And even if you plan to live forever, what if you get tired of computers, smartphones, tablets, the Internet, Microsoft, Google, and all things electronic and technical and decide to hermitize in SW Arizona and spend your days watching the sunrise and the scorpions crawling up your leg and diving into your cereal bowl?
-What happens to all the information you left behind on your Google account(s)?
+And what if you just get tired of computers, smartphones, tablets, the Internet, Microsoft, and all things electronic and technical and decide to hermitize in SW Marzan Apana and spend your days watching the sunrise and scorpions crawling up your leg and ants swimming in your cereal bowl?
+What happens to all the information you left behind on your Google account(s), eh?

 Click the “Start” button (above) to start making plans…

-Above: You can change the number of months before your account becomes inactive – although we think 3 months should do it.
+Above: You can change the number of months before your account becomes inactive – although we think 3 months should just about to do it.
 You’ll need to enter a cell phone number (it’s required).
-If you don’t have a cell phone, get a throwaway phone but don’t throw it away.
+If you don’t have a cell phone, get a throwaway phone 🙂 but don’t throw it away.